grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "I'd have more faith in that statement if it came at a time when you were not trying to convince me to do something incredibly, suicidally stupid with the _Gnat_."

-Hemi grinned and patted Shakes on the shoulder.
+Hemi patted Shakes heavily on the shoulder.
 He picked up the sonar headset and put one earpiece over his ear.
 After a second of listening, he gave Shakes a new course.
 "Come left to 330.
 That will put us on an intercept with the _Grackle_ again."
 Hemi started his stopwatch.

 It was natural that any person piloting the _Gnat_ could not help but look out the small viewport set into the sail at eye level.
 After aligning the bow of the boat to 330, and pushing the throttle control all the way forward, Shakes's eyes peered out into the murky water, and scanned upwards.
 There was nothing to see, but Shakes could never resist the temptation to try.